Christian philosophy: Justification of truths of faith

 There is criticism of Christian philosophy because the Christian religion is hegemonic at this time and centralizes the elaboration of all values.
 The coexistence of philosophy and religion is questioned, as philosophy itself is critical and religion founded on revelation and established dogmas.
 Lara believes that there was questioning and writings with philosophical characteristics in the Middle Ages, although religion and theology predominated.
-In this way it was established by dogmas, in some aspects, did not prevent significant philosophical constructions.
+In this way it was established by dogmas, in some aspects, which did not prevent significant philosophical constructions.

 Tradition

 A Christian philosophy developed from predecessor philosophies.
 Justin is based on Greek philosophy, an academy in Augustine and Patristics.
 It is in the tradition of Christian philosophical thought or Judaism, from whom it was inherited from the Old Testament and more fundamentally in the Gospel message, which records or at the center of the message advocated by Christianity.

 Scholasticism received influence from both Jewish philosophy and Islamic philosophy.
 This Christian Europe did not remain exclusively influenced by itself, but it suffered strong influences from other cultures.